mmbman/Katagiri/jewel-mirror-awareness.md

 Then I can experience up and down, and take care of it.
 If I don’t proceed by myself, stably, how can I survive an up and down life?
 And so you should read this passage in the Tenzo Kyokan, and consider it again and again.

 ---

+### The Song of the Jewel Mirror Awareness

+#### by Zen Master Tozan

+> The teaching of thusness
+> Has been intimately communicated by buddhas and patriarchs;
+> Now you have it,
+> So keep it well.
+> Filling a silver bowl with snow,
+> Hiding a heron in moonlight –
+> When you array them, they’re not the same;
+> When you mix them, you know where they are.
+> The meaning is not in the words,
+> Yet it responds to the inquiring impulse.
+> If you’re excited, it becomes a pitfall;
+> If you miss it you fall into retrospective hesitation.
+> Turning away and touching are both wrong,
+> For it is like a mass of fire.

+> Just to depict it in literary form
+> Is to relegate it to defilement.
+> It is bright just at midnight;
+> It doesn’t appear at dawn.

+> It acts as a guide for all beings --
+> Its use removes all pains.
+> Although it is not fabricated,
+> It is not without speech.

+> It is like facing a jewel mirror;
+> Form and image behold each other --
+> You are not it
+> It actually is you.
+> It is like a babe in the world,
+> In five aspects complete;
+> It does not go nor come,
+> Nor rise nor stand.
+> “Baba Wawa” --
+> Is there anything said or not?
+> Ultimately it does not apprehend anything
+> Because its speech is not yet correct.
+> It is like the six lines of the double split hexagram;
+> The relative and absolute integrate --
+> Piled up, they make three;
+> The complete transformation makes five.
+> It is like the taste of the five-flavored herb,
+> Like the diamond thunderbolt.

+> Subtly included within the true,
+> Inquiry and response come up together.
+> Communing with the source and communing with the process,
+> It includes integration and includes the road;
+> Merging is auspicious;
+> Do not violate it.
+> Naturally real yet inconceivable,
+> It is not within the realm of delusion or enlightenment.
+> With causal conditions, time and season,
+> Quiescently it shines bright.
+> In its fineness it fits into spacelessness;
+> In its greatness it is utterly beyond location.
+> A hairsbreadth deviation
+> Will fail to accord with the final attunement.

+> Now there are sudden and gradual
+> In connection with which are set up basic approaches.
+> Once basic approaches are distinguished,
+> Then there are guiding rules.
+> But even though the basis is reached and the approach comprehended,
+> True eternity still flows.
+> Outwardly still while inwardly moving,
+> Like a tethered colt, a trapped rat ––
+> The ancient saints pitied them,
+> And bestowed upon them the teaching;
+> According to their delusions,
+> They saw black as white --
+> When erroneous imaginations cease,
+> The acquiescent mind realizes itself.

+> Because there is the base, (there are)
+> Jewel pedestals, fine clothing;
+> Because there is the startlingly different, (there are)
+> House cat and cow.
+> Yi, with his archer’s skill
+> Could hit a target at a hundred paces.
+> But when arrowpoints meet headon,
+> What has this to do with the power of skill?
+> When the wooden man begins to sing,
+> The stone woman gets up to dance;
+> It’s not within reach of feeling or discrimination --
+> How could it admit of consideration in thought?
+> A minister serves the lord,
+> A son obeys the father;
+> Not obeying is not filial
+> And not serving is no help.
+> Practice secretly, working within,
+> As though a fool, like an idiot --
+> If you can achieve continuity,
+> This is called the host within the host.

+Translation from *Timeless Spring* by Thomas Cleary.

+---

 ### Part 1